RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 1. Start a timer countdown for 25 minutes.

 2. Actively focus on learning during the 25 minutes.
+More on learning techniques later.

 3. After the 25 minutes is done, start a timer countdown for 5 minutes and use that time as a break to do something you enjoy.